ncri/ajaxify_rails/README.md

 ### Links that need to trigger full Page Reloads

 We all know them.
-Those big requests changing the layout of the page so significantly that simply loading ajax into a content area and doing some minor layout tweaks here and there simply doesn't cut it.
+Those big requests changing the layout of the page so significantly that loading ajax into a content area and doing some minor layout tweaks here and there simply doesn't cut it.
 Sigh.

+There might also be links and forms that have already their own ajax functionality.

-Well, okay here is how to turn Ajaxify Rails off for certain links.
-Simply add the class no_ajaxify directly to the link:
+To turn Ajaxify off for certain links and forms, simply add the class `no_ajaxify` directly to the link or form:

     = link_to 'Change everything!', re_render_it_all_path, class: 'no_ajaxify'